 Are all fats harmful to heart health?

 No, not all fats are bad.
-Unsaturated fats, like omega-3s in fish, can improve heart health by reducing inflammation and bettering lipid profiles.
+Unsaturated fats, like omega-3s in fish, can improve heart health by reducing inflammation and improving lipid profiles.

 Why is it important to understand the types of fats in my diet?

-Knowing the different fats—saturated, unsaturated, and trans—helps you make choices that support your heart.
-It reduces heart disease risks.
+Knowing the different fats—saturated, unsaturated, and trans—helps you make choices that support your heart and reduce your risk of heart disease.